 New Balance Vazee 2090 Reviewed & Compared Review Facts

 The Vazee 2090 is a fast shoe for the runner who is looking for a bit more structure and cushioning.
 The added cushioning and support of the midsole and outsole are great for runners who are looking to go mid to long distances, but this is also a shoe that can take you a few speedy, shorter runs too.

 A few different features add to an overall comfortable, cushioned ride on this shoe.
 The midsole offers a combination of foams which add some cushioning without being overly plush.
 The toe box of this model is roomy which many runners appreciated and reported that a simple feature like this can cut down on irritation and unwanted friction.

 The upper and outsole of this shoe add to its overall durability.
-The shoe can stand up to many miles and the upper material keeps it looking and feeling new.
+The Vazee 2090 can stand up to many miles and the upper material keeps it looking and feeling new.
 This is important because this shoe is well above the average running shoe price, but since many runners noted that they were able to get extra miles on this shoe before it needed to be replaced, you can make the argument that it is worth the higher price tag.

 The outsole on the Vazee 2090 is made of blown rubber.
-This means that during the production of the rubber, air was added, which allows for a lighter, more cushioned feel.
+This means that during the production of the rubber, the air was added, which allows for a lighter, more cushioned feel.
 Though not as dense as a carbon rubber, the blown rubber outsole still provided durability and some added traction.
 This outsole is actually quite structured and feels thick, adding to the overall durability of the Vazee 2090.

 The Vazee 2090 uses a foam called the RevLite midsole foam.
 This foam offers a lightweight and responsive feel to improve the rapid movement of runners.